urduhack/urduhack/docs/quickstart/normalization.rst

 Diacritics Removal
 -------------------

-The :py:mod:`~urduhack.normalization.util` module in the UrduHack provides the functionality to remove Urdu diacritics from text.
+The :py:mod:`~urduhack.normalization` module in the UrduHack provides the functionality to remove Urdu diacritics from text.
 It is an important step in pre-processing of the Urdu data.

-To remove diacritics from some text, use the :py:func:`~urduhack.normalization.util.remove_diacritics` function in the :py:mod:`~urduhack.normalization` module.::
+To remove diacritics from some text, use the :py:func:`~urduhack.normalization.remove_diacritics` function in the :py:mod:`~urduhack.normalization` module.::

     >>> from urduhack.normalization import remove_diacritics